Big Bell Gold Mine: History

-The historical Big Bell mine produced 730,000 ounces of gold at 4.04 g/t from 1904 to 1955.
+The historical Big Bell mine produced 730,000 ounces (20.7 metric tons) of gold at 4.04 g/t from 1904 to 1955.
 The mine was a very big, low grade ore deposit at Paton's Find, and was developed by the Premier Gold Mining Company in the 1930s.
 With the closure of the mine in the mid-1950s, the town of Big Bell declined and was virtually deserted.

 The mine reopened in the 1980s, then owned jointly by Australian Consolidated Minerals and Placer Pacific, having been described as Australia's biggest unexploited gold deposit at the time.

-The mine was later owned by Normandy Mining, until October 1999, when New Hampton Goldfields Limited acquired Big Bell for A$12 million in cash and A$17 million in shares.
+The mine was later owned by Normandy Mining until October 1999, when New Hampton Goldfields Limited acquired Big Bell for $12 million in cash and $17 million in shares.
 New Hampton was taken over by Harmony Gold in April 2001 for A$54 million.

 Harmony closed the mine in June 2003, having found previous assessments of the grade at Big Bell over optimistic and making mining the deposits thereby unprofitable.

-The Big Bell processing plant was removed from January 2007 onwards for a cost of A$5.2 million and transported to Westonia, to become part of the new Edna May Gold Mine.
+The Big Bell processing plant was removed from January 2007 onwards, for a cost of A$5.2 million and transported to Westonia, to become part of the new Edna May Gold Mine.

-Monarch Gold purchased the mine from Harmony in November 2007 in a deal that saw the company acquire Hill 50, Big Bell, St George, Star and the Great Fingall deposits for A$65 million, 30 million of this in cash.
-Monarch already owned the Mount Ida and the Davyhurst Gold Mine, who had both recently entered production at the time.
+Monarch Gold purchased the mine from Harmony in November 2007 in a deal that saw the company acquire: Hill 50, Big Bell, St George, Star and the Great Fingall deposits for $65 million.
+Monarch already owned the Mount Ida and the Davyhurst Gold Mine, which had both recently entered production at the time.

 Monarch was to take possession of the mine on 1 April 2008 and complete the financial transaction on 30 June 2008, but failed to make the final payment before entering administration, despite receiving improved sales conditions and a cash-cost reduction.

 Monarch appointed Pitcher Partners as voluntary administrators on 10 July 2008, with all mining operations thereby being put on hold.
 Big Bell thereby returned to Harmony's ownership, Harmony not having received the final payment of the sale.

-In January 2010, the mine was sold to Aragon Resources for A$3 million, who chose to rename the project to "Murchison Bell".
+In January 2010, the mine was sold to Aragon Resources for $3 million, who chose to rename the project to "Murchison Bell".
 The mine was initially sold to Fulcrum Resources, which was quickly acquired by Aragon.

-Aragon Resources Limited was acquired by Westgold Resources Limited in May 2011, with the Big Bell mine falling under their Central Murchison Gold Project.
+Aragon Resources Limited was acquired by Westgold in May 2011, with the Big Bell mine falling under their Central Murchison Gold Project.

+Operation

 Following three years of rehabilitation and refurbishment, in 2020 ore extraction restarted.
 Ore from the Big Bell underground mine is processed at the Tuckabianna plant.
+To reduce emissions and cost from its diesel generators, a hybrid energy system with gas turbines, solar power and a grid forming battery began operating in 2024.